rkdarst/scicomp/tut/profiling/profiling.rst

 Profile C code (and other languages)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any decent language will have profiling facilities.
+For C:

 - Compile with ``gcc -pg``